-In 1996, the Ehrhart family established Ehrhart Farms Inc. Today, Jeff, alongside his wife Kathy, proudly oversees the operations of Ehrhart Farms, with the hope that their sons, Justin and Kevin, will carry on the legacy for generations to come.
+Raised on a farm by his parents, Ken and Darlene Ehrhart, Jeff Ehrhart is deeply rooted in the agricultural industry as a third-generation farmer.
+In 1996, the Ehrhart family founded Ehrhart Farms Inc., which Jeff now operates alongside his wife, Kathy.
+Together, they proudly manage the farm with hopes that their sons, Justin and Kevin, will continue the family legacy for generations to come.

-The Ehrhart's farming activities span across Racine, Kenosha, and Walworth counties, where they primarily engage in grain farming while also offering custom spraying and combining services.
-For Jeff, agriculture is not just a livelihood but a source of immense satisfaction.

-"Agriculture has presented us with many opportunities.
-We enjoy working with our family and friends," said Ehrhart.
-"Planting a crop and watching it grow through harvest is very fulfilling and living in an agricultural community is second to none."
+Ehrhart Farms operates across Racine, Kenosha, and Walworth counties, focusing primarily on grain farming while also offering custom spraying and combining services.
+For Jeff, agriculture is more than just a livelihood-it's a source of pride and fulfilment.
+"Agriculture has presented us with many opportunities," Ehrhart said.
+"We enjoy working with our family and friends.
+Planting a crop and watching it grow through harvest is very fulfilling.
+Living in an agricultural community is second to none."

-Beyond farming, Jeff is honored to serve as a Board Member at Community State Bank.
-Since joining the board in 2016, Jeff has come to believe more strongly than ever in the vital role of community banking for the ag community.
+In addition to his farming responsibilities, Ehrhart is honored to serve as a member of the Community State Bank (CSB) Board.
+Since joining in 2016, he has grown increasingly passionate about the essential role community banking plays in supporting the agricultural industry.